Azure/azure-sdk-for-js/sdk/cognitivelanguage/ai-language-text/README.md

 ### Dynamic Classification

 On the fly classification of the input documents into one or multiple categories.
 Assigns either one or multiple categories per document.
+This type of classification doesn't require model training.

 ```javascript
 const { TextAnalysisClient, AzureKeyCredential } = require("@azure/ai-language-text");